ioncakephper/test-weaver/README.md

 - **Automated Code Quality**: A strict, pre-configured setup using ESLint and Prettier to catch errors, enforce best practices, and maintain a consistent code style across all files (`.js`, `.md`, `.json`).
 - **Enforced Documentation Standards**: Integrated `eslint-plugin-jsdoc` to require JSDoc comments for all functions, improving code clarity and long-term maintainability.
 - **Living Documentation**: Custom automation scripts (`npm run docs:all`) that keep your `README.md` perpetually up-to-date by generating the project structure, a table of contents, and a list of available scripts.
 This eliminates documentation drift.
-- **Reliable Documentation Links**: An automated link checker (`npm run docs:links`) that scans all Markdown files for broken hyperlinks, ensuring your documentation remains professional and trustworthy.
 - **Automated Release Workflow**: Integrated `release-please` to automate version bumping, `CHANGELOG.md` generation, and GitHub releases based on the Conventional Commits specification.
 - **One-Command Pre-Commit Preparation**: A single `npm run ready` command that formats, lints, and updates all documentation, guaranteeing every commit is clean, consistent, and professional.
 This command is designed to be run before every commit.
 - **Robust Project Defaults**: Thoughtfully pre-configured with `.gitignore`, `.prettierignore`, and a ready-to-use Continuous Integration (CI) workflow for GitHub Actions.